iPad 6 Wi-Fi Front Panel Assembly Replacement

 Step 39

-- Gently lift the home button ribbon cable away from the sticky adhesive that's keeping it snug against the rear case.
+- Gently lift the home button ribbon cable off the gooey adhesive stuck to the rear case.

 Step 40

-- Start by removing the front panel assembly.
+- Start by carefully removing the front panel assembly.

-- If you're dealing with a pesky 'ghost' or 'phantom' touch issue on your shiny new display, a quick fix is to add a thin layer of insulating tape (like Kapton tape) to the highlighted areas on the back of the panel.
-Don't worry, the panels from Salvation Repair usually come prepped with the right insulation, so you probably won’t need to add any extra tape.
+- If you’re facing ‘ghost’ or ‘phantom’ touch issues with your new display, no worries!
+Just add a thin layer of insulating tape (like Kapton tape) to the highlighted areas on the back of the panel.
+Most panels come pre-insulated, so this might not be necessary, but it’s a good fix just in case.

 Step 41

-- Carefully start lifting the home button cable from the back of the front panel—take it slow, no rush!
+- Start by carefully lifting the home button cable off the back of the front panel, take it slow and steady.

-- Keep peeling it back until you hit the metal shield protecting the cable.
+- Keep peeling the cable back until you hit the metal shield—just a little more patience, you're almost there!

 Step 42

-- Slide an opening pick carefully between the metal shield and the front panel, then gently wiggle it to pop the digitizer free.
+- Slide an opening pick between the metal shield and the front panel, then gently wiggle it free from the digitizer—easy does it!

 Step 43

-- Carefully lift the metal contact off the home button bracket.
-Take it slow, no rush—patience pays off!
+- Carefully lift the metal contact away from the home button bracket without rushing—it’s a delicate little guy!

 Step 44

-- Grab a plastic opening tool and gently lift the home button bracket away from the back of the front panel.
+- Grab your plastic opening tool and gently pry the home button bracket off the back of the front panel – take it easy!

-- When it’s time to put the home button bracket back, add a small dab of adhesive or some double-sided tape to keep it snug and secure.
+- When reattaching, add a dab of adhesive or double-sided tape to secure the bracket in place.

 Step 45

-- Gently press the home button from the outside of the digitizer to loosen the adhesive keeping it in place.
-A little push goes a long way!
+- Give the home button a friendly press from the outside of the digitizer to loosen up that sticky adhesive.

 Step 46